ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Data includes demographic, biometric, photographs, OSI authentication, enrolment metadata, audit data, and acknowledgement scan.
 2. Calculates the disk space, which is available in the configured packet storage location.
 1. Validates if the storage location is sufficient to store the enrolment packet.
-1. In case of successful validation, responses with success message and proceed further.
+1. In case of successful validation, responds with success message and proceed further.
-1. In case of unsuccessful validation, responses with an appropriate error message.
+1. In case of unsuccessful validation, responds with an appropriate error message.
 1. System captures and stores the transaction details for audit purpose.

 ### 5.12.2 Peripherals Check [**[↑]**](#table-of-content)